LONDON FOR FASHION LOVERS

 City as Catwalk – Tracing London’s Style Evolution

-Our guided walking tour this morning traces the rich narrative of London fashion, exploring the influence of British designers, tailors and dressmakers from the Victorian era to the present day and looking at how London’s streets have long doubled as runways of social expression.
+London’s fashion history is written not only in ateliers and salons, but in its streets.
+From the tailoring houses of Savile Row to the boutiques of the King’s Road and Carnaby Street, the city has continually reinvented itself through dress.
+Our guided walking tour this morning traces this rich narrative of London fashion, exploring the influence of British designers, tailors and dressmakers from the Victorian era to the present day and looking at how London’s streets have long doubled as runways of social expression.
 After a break for lunch, we visit the Fashion and Textile Museum, the only museum in the UK dedicated solely to contemporary fashion and textile design.
-Founded by British designer Zandra Rhodes, the museum offers vibrant, thought-provoking exhibitions that explore the work of leading designers and key movements in fashion history.
-Our guided tour of the temporary exhibition (to be confirmed) will highlight the diverse cultural influences that have shaped London’s style identity from the 20th century to today – offering a fitting continuation of our morning exploration into the city’s creative evolution.
+Our visit coincides with the opening of a new exhibition on Ossie Clark and Celia Birtwell, the iconic duo whose visionary designs and prints helped shape the Swinging Sixties and early 1970s fashion in London.
+Our private guided tour of the exhibition will showcase the cultural influences that shaped the city’s style identity in that beloved era.
 The remainder of the afternoon is at leisure to explore nearby Marylebone and Regent’s Park.
 Overnight London (B)

 • Day 3 | Tuesday 6 October